 Remember, sleep is not just a passive state; it's a dynamic process that impacts every aspect of our lives.
 The benefits of sleep tracking are profound, from improving the quality of our sleep and gaining a clearer understanding of our unique sleep cycles to identifying potential sleep disorders and boosting our overall physical and mental health.

-Also, this practice teaches us the importance of patience and mindfulness in our approach to health.
+This practice also teaches us the importance of patience and mindfulness in our approach to health.
 It reminds us that small changes, observed over time, can significantly improve our daily lives.

 Citations/Resources